 - Too few resources are devoted to the kind of investigative studies that can provide the greatest benefit to the organization.

-The more important the business issues, the better the evidence needs be.
+The more important the business issues, the better the evidence needs to be.

 And the better the evidence needs to be, the greater the need for the top brass to step in and demand unimpeachable credibility from their research and how it is handled.
 To be any good at all, research must rigorously follow a series of steps from aligning research objectives with business objectives to selecting methods, choosing samples, designing testing instruments, collecting and processing the data, analyzing the results, and preparing and presenting the findings.